divaprotocol/oracles/README.md

 ### DIVA subgraph

-Below provides an example DIVA subgraph query including the most relevant fields for data providers.
-The full list of available fields can be found in the [DIVA subgraph](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).
+Below provides an example subgraph query including the most relevant fields for data providers.
+The full list of available fields can be found in [here](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).

 ```js
 {